 Another great factor about this platform is that it allows multiple consensuses in one blockchain platform.
-In reality, it means that you can use different consensus protocol for different tasks.
-For example, you can use “A” algorithm for transactions and “B” algorithms for smart contracts.
+In reality, it means that you can use different consensus protocols for different tasks.
+For example, you can use the “A” algorithm for transactions and “B” algorithms for smart contracts.

 It will ultimately depend on which combination works best for you.
 Anyhow, Proof of Elapsed Time is mostly popular in this platform as its BFT.
 Other consensus algorithms include –

 Transaction Families Models